chesapeakeripper/chesapeakeripper/README.md

-profile currently down for mental health reasons , please iwec if you can , if youre in any of these fandoms dni : hannibal , outlast , forsaken , dandys world , indie animations ,, if youre a friend js dont talk about these things uid , its absolutely nothing personal
+profile currently down for mental health reasons , please iwec if you can